cctv camera

 Day/Night Camera

-A camera that switches between color (day) and infrared (night) modes.
+A camera with a mechanical IR cut filter that switches between colour mode (day) and infrared mode (night) based on ambient light levels.

 Ethernet

 The networking technology used for IP CCTV systems.
-Carries data and sometimes power (PoE).
+Carries data and power (via PoE) over Cat5e, Cat6, or Cat6A cable.
+Maximum cable length per segment is 100 metres.

 Exposure

-Controls how much light reaches the camera sensor.
-Affects brightness and clarity.
+Controls how much light reaches the camera sensor, affecting image brightness and clarity.
+Most CCTV cameras use automatic exposure; manual adjustment is available for challenging lighting conditions.

 FPS (Frames Per Second)

 The number of video frames captured per second.
-Higher FPS = smoother video.
+Higher FPS produces smoother video but requires more storage and bandwidth.
+15 FPS is common for recording; 25–30 FPS for smooth live viewing.

 Fixed Lens